ossf/fuzz-introspector/doc/sphinx/source/user-guides/control-instrumentation.rst

 ---------------------------------------------

 This guide will go over how to focus analysis on specific code.
-This is used to ensure the data that Fuzz Introspector handles is relevant and avoid of bloating the report with e.g. data about third-party dependencies.
+This is used to ensure the data that Fuzz Introspector handles is relevant to avoid bloating the report with e.g. data about third-party dependencies.

-The way both bug-sanitizers e.g. ASAN, code coverage visualiation and Fuzz Intropector work involves doing various efforts at compile time.
+The way both bug-sanitizers e.g. ASAN, code coverage visualization and Fuzz Intropector work involves doing various efforts at compile time.
 We can focus our analysis by only applying the logic on specific files.
 For example: